Edward Sparke: Portraits and heraldry

-With Grace and Glory like these Sparkes divine"The portrait was replaced by a more expressive one in the later editions, commencing 1666, the framing and inscription the same apart from the date.
+With Grace and Glory like these Sparkes divine"The portrait was replaced by another in the later editions, commencing 1666, the framing and inscription the same apart from the date.
 Hertochs's name is removed, and the engraver of the second likeness is named by Granger as Robert White.

 Both versions display a shield of arms and a crest for Sparke, which seem to correspond to Bernard Burke's blazon, Chequy or and vert, a bend ermine, with crest Out of a ducal coronet or, a demi panther rampant guardant argent spotted with various colours, fire issuing from the ears and mouth proper.
 Burke lists these arms with this crest for the Sparke families of Nantwich, Cheshire (including the Plympton, Devon descent); of London and Essex (1577); and of Gunthorpe Hall, Norfolk; and also for Sparkes of Pennyworlodd Hall, Brecon and for Sparks of Byfleet, Surrey, formerly of Wexford, Ireland.
 The fire issuing from the demi-panther's ears, presumably alluding to 'Spark', is conspicuous in the engraved portrait.